jordiolivares/mobilenet-meetup/Mobilenets.md

 ## Depthwise Separable Convolution

-* A 2D filter is applied to each channel separately
+* A 2D filter is applied to each channel separately (M channels)
-* The resulting feature map is convolved with a 1x1 convolution
+* The resulting feature map is convolved with N 1x1 convolutions

 ### An image is better